 Employees are provided with 6 credit hours per semester and their spouses and/or dependents are provided full time tuition.
 King’s College’s full time tuition is 12 to 17 credits per semester.
 Misericordia University’s full time tuition is 12 to 17 credits per semester.
-Eligible employees who register for more than 6 credits per semester and/or eligible spouses/dependents who register for credits above the host institution’s credit load will be charged a per credit rate for each credit above the provision.
+Eligible employees who register for more than 6 credits per semester and/or eligible spouses/dependents who register for credits above the degree seeking institution’s credit load will be charged a per credit rate for each credit above the provision.

-The following programs of study are excluded from this benefit for employees, spouses and dependents:
+Effective April 12, 2017, the following programs of study are excluded from this benefit for employees, spouses and dependents:

 - Pre-Doctorate of Physical Therapy

 - Master of Science in Occupational Therapy

 - Master of Science in Physician Assistant Studies